chaughawout/rdbms/clojure-rdbms/README.md

 # clojure-rdbms

 This is a learning effort to build a sql rdbms using clojure.
-I'll be exploring the design and implementation of from square one.
+I'll be exploring the design and implementation from square one.

 Roadmap: